 Our mission

 The Supportive Housing Community Land Alliance (SHCLA) is a nonprofit social enterprise whose mission is to ease the housing crisis for people with serious mental health challenges in Alameda County.
-SHCLA creates and stewards permanently affordable housing through the land trust model, maintaining ownership of the land, assuring the homes provide stable, supportive, and successful housing for residents whose incomes are 30% of the Alameda County Area Median Income.
+SHCLA creates and stewards permanently affordable housing through the land trust model, maintaining ownership of the land, assuring the homes provide safe, stable, supportive, and successful housing for residents whose incomes are 30% of the Alameda County Area Median Income.

 illustration of hands holding up a house on a piece of land